-Organizations typically use Google Container Engine to:
+Organizations typically use Google Kubernetes Engine to:

 - Create or resize Docker container clusters